MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-identity-and-access-management.md

 **Design recommendations:**

 - Implement single sign-on (SSO) using Azure AD or Active Directory Federation Services (AD FS) so the end users can connect to SAP applications:
-  - Implement [SSO to SAP netweaver](/azure/active-directory/saas-apps/sap-netweaver-tutorial) based web applications like SAP fiori, webgui, and so on, with SAML.
+  - Implement [SSO to SAP NetWeaver](/azure/active-directory/saas-apps/sap-netweaver-tutorial) based web applications like SAP fiori, webgui, and so on, with SAML.
-  - You can implement SSO to SAP GUI using either SAP netweaver SSO or a partner solution.
+  - You can implement SSO to SAP GUI using either SAP NetWeaver SSO or a partner solution.
   - Implement [SSO to SAP SaaS applications](/azure/active-directory/saas-apps/sap-customer-cloud-tutorial) like SAP analytics cloud, SAP cloud platform, SAP cloud platform ias, and SAP c4c with Azure AD using SAML.

 - If you're using SAP cloud identity authentication service (SAP ias), it's recommended to integrate ias with Azure AD.
 With this integration, SAP ias acts as a proxy identity provider and forwards identity authentication requests to Azure AD, which handles user management.

-- If you're using SAP successfactors, it's recommended to use the [automated user provisioning](/azure/active-directory/saas-apps/sap-successfactors-inbound-provisioning-cloud-only-tutorial) feature of Azure AD.
-With this integration, as you add new employees to SAP successfactors, you can automatically create their user accounts in Azure AD.
+- If you're using SAP SuccessFactors, it's recommended to use the [automated user provisioning](/azure/active-directory/saas-apps/sap-successfactors-inbound-provisioning-cloud-only-tutorial) feature of Azure AD.
+With this integration, as you add new employees to SAP SuccessFactors, you can automatically create their user accounts in Azure AD.
 Optionally, user accounts can be created in Microsoft 365 and other SaaS applications supported by Azure AD.
-Use write-back of the email address to SAP successfactors.
+Use write-back of the email address to SAP SuccessFactors.